Nancy Newhouse, regional vice-president, BC Region (Photo courtesy N. Newhouse)

 What is your educational background and previous experience?

 I have a BSc and a master's of environmental design (MEDes).
 My thesis was titled Approaches to Promoting Conservation through Wildlife Viewing Programs.
 My husband and I ran our own consulting company for over 20 years.
 Our work included wildlife research, roadkill mitigation, park interpretation and habitat and wildlife planning.
+I am also a Certified Executive Coach.

 What are you hoping to achieve through your work at NCC?